Venezuela releases imprisoned American after two years in captivity

 Breaking News Emails

-An American man freed from captivity in Venezuela on Saturday after being imprisoned by the South American country for nearly two years has arrived in the United States, officials said.
+An American man freed from captivity in Venezuela on Saturday after being imprisoned for nearly two years arrived in the United States and said he is "overwhelmed with gratitude" to those who helped secure his freedom.

 Joshua Holt, 26, was released by Venezuela on Saturday along with his wife, Thamy, who had been held since 2016.